 In the automotive industry, IoT refers to the use of connected sensors and actuators to control and monitor the environment, the things that move within it, and the people that act within it.
-The global IoT market was worth $622bn in 2020, and GlobalData forecasts that the market will reach $1,077bn by 2024.
-The market value for connected car is expected to climb to $42bn by 2024 from $27bn in 2020.
+The global IoT market is forecast to register a compound annual growth rate (CAGR) of more than 11% during 2020-2024, according to GlobalData estimates.
 Enterprise IoT dominates the overall IoT market, generating 76% of total revenue in 2020.

 IoT is one of the primary enablers of digital transformation in the automotive sector.
 It brings together various technologies, like AI, 5G, edge computing, and cloud computing, which helps reduce latency levels to allow real-time decision-making and reduce the need for human intervention in IoT ecosystems.
 The connected car will increase data generation exponentially and establish itself as a key component of the IoT ecosystem, and eventually, an extension of consumers’ automated homes.
 Automakers must use this abundance of data to pivot their business models towards software and reduce their dependence on Big Tech to meet the needs of their customers.